US Post Office-Prosser Main

 Benton County Timeline

-This timeline provides a concise overview of the key events in the history of Benton County, Washington.
+This timeline provides a condensed summary of the historical journey of Benton County, Washington.

 - 1841 - The area that is now Benton County is explored by fur traders.